ulissigroup/F22-06-325/_sources/syllabus.md

 ## Grading

+* 50%: Homework (1 lowest grade dropped)
+* 30%: Group project
+* 20%: in-class participation (submission of in-class assignments)

+As a trial, for the first two weeks there will be bonus credit for participation.
+If you notice a typo in the online notes, or think a concept could be described more clearly, or have a helpful link/resource that should be added to understand more about the content, fork the course github (https://github.com/ulissigroup/F22-06-325), make the suggested edit, and open a pull request.
+Ask the TAs for help doing this at one of the office hours if that's not clear!
+* Typo: 1 bonus pt
+* Helpful link or resource (specific video/slides/etc from another course or content that explains a concept in more detail): 1 pt
+* Code improvement/clarification: 2 bonus pts
+If this is helpful and used, I will extend it for the semester and/or edit the bonus points / types.

+The course will be graded on the standard scale (90-100 A, 80-90 B, etc.).
+No curve is expected for this course.
+Numerical methods and coding is complicated and it will take time to develop the necessary skills, so expect that the homeworks will be challenging.
+With this system in place you should always know your current grade.

 ## Important Dates
+The schedule should be up to date as we go ({doc}`schedule`).
+If it's not clear or you think there's a mistake, please open a github issue for it!

 ## Course Website
 You will need to access our course webpage on Canvas at https://www.cmu.edu/canvas - this is where grades will be posted.
 Canvas also contains links to the google drive for the course, which will contain the lecture notes, practice exams, etc.